denen99/fastly-lambda/README.md

 There are 2 special fieldnames that are used in this model, "hostname" and "timestamp".
 Hostname is used to lookup in the event-types {} configuration block to get a NewRelic Insight Event Type.
 If no hostname field is provided, then it uses the event-types.default configuration parameter.

 The second special field is "timestamp".
 NewRelic can accept a timestamp field that correlates to the timestamp of the event, versus the time of the API request.
-Additionally, you can specify a "dateformat" string which will allow the app to convert the date format in the logfile to a proper Epoch time format.
+Additionally, you need to specify a "dateformat" config parameter which will allow the app to convert the date format in the logfile to a proper Epoch time format.
 If there is no timestamp in the provided fields, NewRelic will just use the timestamp of the event.

 ## Lambda